-With the CBD industry booming, some companies are taking advantage of consumers' lack of awareness and selling low quality – or downright fake - CBD oil.
+With the CBD industry booming, some online CBD stores are taking advantage of consumers' lack of awareness and selling low quality – or downright fake - CBD oil.
 This can have dangerous results.

 That's why it's important for consumers to understand what constitutes legitimate, high-quality CBD oil, and how to differentiate it from the fakes.
 These 5 key steps will help identify fake CBD products:

 1. Where it comes from

 If a seller of CBD oil doesn't know where their CBD comes from, then how they can guarantee its quality?
 Some companies source their CBD oil as finished products from suppliers, with no real conception of the manufacturing process.
 These companies are simply in the business to make a quick buck, and can't give consumers any real guarantee of the nature of what they are buying.

 2. How it’s made

 To get CBD, you have to extract the oil from hemp.
 Low quality CBD oil may be extracted using very cheap methods involving toxic solvents such as propane, hexane, pentane and butane, which can be harmful to human health.

 By comparison, any high-quality CBD oil will be made using one of two extraction methods: it may be processed through pharmaceutical-grade ethanol, or using supercritical CO2 extraction.
 Each of these methods remove toxins from the hemp, and ensure that what's produced is pure CBD.